andy-twosticks/pod4/README.md

 database, and certainly not both.
 So on the database, I have a settings table where the key runs: userid, setting name.

-Pod4::BasicModel gives you:

-* `set_interface`
-* the `model_id`, `model_status` and `alerts` attributes
-* `add_alert`

-...and nothing else.
-But that's enough to make a model, your way, using the methods on the interface.
-These are the same CRUDL methods that Pod4::Model provides -- except that the CRUD methods take a record id as a key.

 Here's a simplified version of my User model.
 This one is read only, but it's hopefully enough to get the idea: